Global Ambassador Student Leadership Team

 Global Ambassador team members assist international students with adjusting to life in the U.S., understanding the U.S. academic system, learning how to succeed academically, and developing meaningful friendships with Americans.
 Students from diverse backgrounds as well as international students are encouraged to apply!

-Global Ambassadors receive a $1,000 stipend each semester for their service.
+Global Ambassadors receive a $750 stipend (with opportunities to earn more) each semester for their service.

 - Must be a degree-seeking student at UW-Whitewater.